victorelgersma/pushups/README.md

 # Tall-e

-This is an Astro + React project which allows you to create new tallys and saves them to localStorage.
+This is an Astro + React project which allows you to create new tallies and saves them to localStorage.